activeviam/execli/README.md

 $ execli run --help
 execli run <path>

-Run the commands at the given path, forwarding it the command line arguments after --
+Run the commands at the given path, forwarding the command line arguments after --

 Positionals:
   path  The path resolving to the file exporting the commands  [string] [required]

 Options:
   --help  Show help                                                      [boolean]
 ```

 ```